columna1/Snes-input-grabber/Readme.md

 Guidance, Planning, Testing, Building, and reference from [columna1](https://github.com/columna1)

--Note, If you want to use the teensy as a simple snes-usb adapter you can do so if you solder the 5v from the controler to the bottom 5v pad on the teensy but I don't know if that will cause problems or be fine.
-It seems to work for me.
-I think (not sure) that you can connect the 5v pad from the teensy to the 5v on the console to power the teensy from the console as well.
+-Note, If you want to use the teensy as a simple snes-usb adapter you can do so if you solder the 5v from the controler to vcc pin of the teensy.
+This will supply power from the teensy to the snes controller if you want to use it while disconnected from a SNES console.
+If you are clever you could even wire power from the SNES to the teensy so that you could use this while disconnected from the computer if you so desired.